raffrant/CAD-Annotator-Lite/README.md

-# Drawing2STEP
+# Drawing-to-CAD

-Drawing2STEP is a focused hybrid rebuild of CAID Technologies' CAD-Annotator: upload a technical drawing, separate physical items and views with hosted or local vision AI, inspect CAD-style annotation layers, and export validated geometry JSON or STEP.
+Drawing-to-CAD is a focused hybrid rebuild of CAID Technologies' CAD-Annotator: upload a technical drawing, separate physical items and views with hosted or local vision AI, inspect CAD-style annotation layers, and export validated geometry JSON or STEP.

 The workspace is inspired by AutoCAD's model-space workflow—drawing canvas, grid, layers, overlays, zoom, item groups, and local geometry export—but it is not a replacement for AutoCAD's complete drafting and modeling command set.